LIEUTENANT governor of american samoa

 In January 2014, Talauega was appointed by Governor Lolo Moliga and confirmed by the Fono as the 7th locally appointed Attorney General of American Samoa.
 In January 2017, he was reappointed and re-confirmed to continue serving as Attorney General.
 Some of the most significant and historical constitutional cases brought on behalf of the government have been undertaken during Talauega’s time as AG-including the Large Vessel Protected Area and US citizenship cases.

-As required by law, Talauega resigned as AG on February 16, 2020 to enter the gubernatorial race with Lt.
+As required by law, Talauega resigned as AG on February 16, 2020 to enter the gubernatorial race with then Lt.
 Governor Lemanu Mauga.
-He recently opened his private law practice – Ale Law – serving business and public entity clients in complex legal matters.
+He opened a private law practice – Ale Law – serving business and public entity clients in complex legal matters.

-Lieutenant Governor Talauega serves as General Counsel of the Congregational Christian Church of American Samoa (CCCAS) General Assembly, and Vice President of the Marist Brothers Crusaders Alumni Association.
+Lieutenant Governor Talauega also served as General Counsel of the Congregational Christian Church of American Samoa (CCCAS) General Assembly, and Vice President of the Marist Brothers Crusaders Alumni Association.
 He is Treasurer of the Nua & Se’etaga CCCAS, where he is also an ordained Deacon, and a life-long member of the Lotofuatiaifo Choir.
-Talauega is also active in the community through his responsibilities as a matai – he holds the chiefly orator title”Talauega”from the village of Nua & Se’etaga, District of Lealataua.
+Talauega is also active in the community through his responsibilities as a matai – he holds the chiefly orator title “Talauega” from the village of Nua & Se’etaga, in the District of Lealataua.